scipy-conference/scipy_proceedings/papers/dominik_klaes/dominik_klaes.rst

 Introduction
 ------------

-In many studies one needs sooner or later a computer which can help with or solve a certain problem.
-Students starting their studies at a University do not have necessarily experience with a computer beyond mailing and chatting.
+In many university courses one needs sooner or later a computer which can help with or solve a certain problem.
+Students starting their courses at a University do not have necessarily experience with a computer beyond mailing and chatting.
 To ensure that especially those students can catch up and also those, who have already more experience in e.g. programming, can still learn something, there exist a course called \``Introduction to computer science and programming'' for Physics students at the University of Bonn.
-Later in their studies, students need several aspects of this course again, especially:
+Unfortunately not all universities offer such a course for their students, they just expect that the students already have the required knowledge (see below) or learn it in their free time Later in their courses, students need several aspects of this course again,
+especially:

 1. How to find help / information